 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

-Earning the CFP® designation requires comprehensive training in areas including retirement planning, tax strategy, estate coordination, insurance analysis, investment management, and ethical standards.
+The CFP® credential signifies education and examination across key planning disciplines such as retirement, taxation, estate planning, insurance, investments, and professional ethics.
 Dayton, OH CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)